Participating in any outdoor activity, snowshoeing included, we often wonder where to go in terms of the best terrain, distance, and travel time.

 - Make it social by having a snowshoe fondue

 - If there are no areas to snowshoe right near you, choose a mountain near you.
-In Vancouver, there are a variety of trails, such as Mount Seymour, that are easily accessible via the Grouse Mountain Skyride.
+For example, in Vancouver, there are a variety of trails, such as Mount Seymour, that are easily accessible via the Grouse Mountain Skyride.

 What other areas have you snowshoed near home?
 Let us know!